Knight-seeded fund for Black Portland brings hope despite few specifics

 “Albina Vision seeks to rebuild wealth and reclaim home for Black Portlanders,” said Winta Yohannes, the director of Albina Vision Trust, in a text message.
 “The potential to partner with the 1803 Fund, with whom we share a moral and financial focus, has groundbreaking potential for transforming Lower Albina.
 We look forward to learning more as the initiative is stood up.”

-Adams said her life has been a whirlwind since the announcement Monday of the new fund and Knight’s backing, and she was also hoping to get a few hours of downtime to relax.
+Adams said her life has been a whirlwind since the announcement Monday of the new fund and the Knights’ backing, and she was also hoping to get a few hours of downtime to relax.

 Adams admits a plan to form a private endowment funded by billionaires to transform a beleaguered people in a beleaguered part of town takes a lot of faith.
 That’s where, as Adams said, the “Black girl magic” kicks in.

 “The state of being a Black woman is to hold optimism, to hold truth,” she said.
 “I agree we could be dispirited, we could poke each other in the eye.
 But then I think of my grandma.
-If she can raise nine kids with a second-grade education, I can tackle this.
+If she can raise nine kids with a second grade education, I can tackle this.
 I have a [law degree] and MBA, I can do this.”